ckjpdx/portfolio/README.md

 _by Chris Knight Johnson_

 ## Usage
-The card area serves as a landing page with basic contact information.
-A link at the top will toggle to a projects gallery page.
+The "business card" area serves as a landing page with basic contact information.
+A link at the top will toggle content to show the projects gallery page.
+Each gallery card is a link that will eventually link to other projects.

 ## Architecture
 The card landing page section will be initially shown.
 When the button to view the gallery is clicked they will change visibility, and trade spaces as a result.

+### --> Flexbox
+Nav links in the fixed top of the page, the upper and lower contact details on the contact section, and the gallery cards in the portfolio section use display: flex for positioning.

+## Tech Used
+jQuery 3.2.1 is used to toggle content on the site and toggle classes on the jackalope image.
+Sass is used to generate font sizes.
+CSS3 transitions are used for a smooth repositioning of the jackalope image.

-## Sass Usage
+## Plans
+Add links to projects on gallery section.

 ## Bugs
+Unknown.